wemake-services/django-test-migrations/README.md

 When we do complex schema or data changes and what to be sure that existing data won't be corrupted.
 We might also want to be sure that all migrations can be safely rolled back.
-And as a final touch we want to be sure that migrations are in the correct order and have correct dependencies.
+And as a final touch, we want to be sure that migrations are in the correct order and have correct dependencies.

 ### Testing forward migrations